• Skip to primary navigation

 • Expert Tips

-• How can I Make Your Falafel Stick Together Better
+• How to Make Your Falafel Stick Together Better

 Over time falafel has become a popular fast food option, served in balls or patties by street food vendors all over the Middle East.
 It’s so popular in Israel that many claim it as their national dish.
 It’s usually served in warm pita pockets like a sandwich, with greens, tomato and lots of tahini.